Signal Tracer

 The wireless transmitter circuit built around transistor T1 (BF494) is a basic low-power variable-frequency VHF oscillator.
 A varicose diode circuit is included to change the frequency of the fm transmitter and to provide frequency modulation by audio signals.
 The output of the oscillator is about 50 milliwatts.
 Transistor T2 (2N3866) forms a VHF-class A power amplifier.
 It boosts the oscillator signals’ power four to five times.
 Thus, 200-250 milliwatts of power is generated at the collector of transistor T2.

-FM wireless transmitter circuit diagramfm transmitter circuit diagram For better results, assemble the circuit on a good-quality glass epoxy board and house the transmitter inside an aluminium case.
+FM wireless transmitter circuit diagram For better results, assemble the circuit on a good-quality glass epoxy board and house the transmitter inside an aluminium case.
 Shield the oscillator stage using an aluminium sheet.

 Coil winding details are given below: